 What We Do

-A. was a former MIT student.
+L. was a former MIT student.
 He was in so much abdominal pain that he did not want to live.
 His doctors could not help him.
 He was in and out of mental institutions, voluntarily committing himself for short periods of time, as he was afraid he might end his life to end the pain.
-Our church member rescued him from his feather-infested condominium, fed him, tended to his parrot (took him to get his wings clipped, etc.), took A. to doctor appointments, laid out his many vitamins and medications, washed his clothing, sorted his socks, cleaned, made his bed daily and put water by his bed at night, etc. Our church member talked and prayed with A. at length to lift his spirits.
-Finally, she was inspired to take A. to an acupuncturist who worked on the areas of his pain, relieving it after only a few visits.
-A. also thought he was not entitled to receive Social Security benefits.
+Our church member rescued him from his feather-infested condominium, fed him, tended to his parrot (took it to get its wings clipped, etc.), took L. to doctor appointments, laid out his many vitamins and medications, washed his clothing, sorted his socks, cleaned his home, made his bed daily and put water by his bed at night, etc. Our church member talked and prayed with L. at length to lift his spirits.
+Finally, she was inspired to take L. to an acupuncturist who worked on the areas of his pain, and relieved it after only a few visits.
+L. also thought he was not entitled to receive Social Security benefits.
 Our Church member assisted him in getting his due.
-Now A. is contentedly resuming his life of helping others, as he received a large family inheritance.
+Now L. is contentedly resuming his life of helping others, as he received a substantial family inheritance.

 P. was a gardener.
 His mother came to the Church to ask for help for her son to mature.
 He was given many lessons, in and out of Church, to which he responded very well, and he even passed along the teaching to his friends.
 Both he and his mother are grateful.

 C. was a former nun.
 One of our Church members met her at the Church and at C's request, she volunteered to be a constant companion to C. She helped her to garden (C's erstwhile hobby), drove her to church and related functions, cooked for her on occasion, shared her spiritual interests, helped her write checks to charities, took walks with her, and was her friend.
 C. moved to be near her daughter and our Church member moved on to help another.